 Learning to Listen: Understanding the Population Health of Threatened Amphibians

+By Keir Lynch

-Last year, I participated in the South African Red List process for the first time.
+Last year, I participated in the Southern African Red List process for the first time.
 As an ecologist, the experience was both eye-opening and unsettling.
 The methods used to determine conservation status are meticulously researched, rigorously defined, and defensible.
-Yet, they still left me uneasy, specifically in how the red list status of a species is assigned based on its geographical occurrence using two key measures: Extent of Occurrence (EOO) and Area of Occupancy (AOO).
+Yet, they still left me uneasy, specifically in how the Red List status of a species is assigned based on its geographical occurrence using two key measures: Extent of Occurrence (EOO) and Area of Occupancy (AOO).

 Extent of Occurrence (EOO) refers to the total area within which a species is known to occur, forming a broad outer boundary around all known populations.
 It provides a measure of the potential geographical spread of the species but does not consider habitat availability or fragmentation within that range.
 Area of Occupancy (AOO), on the other hand, is a finer-scale metric that quantifies the actual area occupied by the species within the EOO.
-This is determined by overlaying a standardized 2km by 2km grid over known localities and counting the occupied grid squares.
+This is determined by overlaying a standardised 2km by 2km grid over known localities and counting the occupied grid squares.
 The issue with AOO is that it requires confidence that all surveys have been exhaustive, leaving little room for undiscovered populations.
-EOO, while useful for mapping a species’ broad distribution, can be misleading when used to assess species that are highly localized and dependent on specialized habitats.
+EOO, while useful for mapping a species’ broad distribution, can be misleading when used to assess species that are highly localised and dependent on specialised habitats.

 Take, for example, a hypothetical amphibian with five known sub-populations.
 To determine its AOO, a grid is placed over these localities, and the occupied squares are counted.
 However, one must be absolutely certain that surveys in the broader landscape have been exhaustive and that no additional populations remain undiscovered.
 In practice, no ecologist will claim absolute certainty in this regard.
 The preferred Red List methodology therefore tends to rely on EOO, drawing a boundary around known populations and using this to assess conservation status.

 This approach nearly led to the downlisting of the Long-toed Tree Frog (Leptopelis xenodactylus) from Endangered to Least Concern.
-Over recent years, extensive research has led to the discovery of "new" populations, which, when mapped as an EOO, suggested that the species was widespread enough to no longer warrant concern.
+Over recent years, extensive research has led to the discovery of "new" (i.e previously unknown to science) populations, which, when mapped as an EOO, suggested that the species was widespread enough to no longer warrant concern.
 However, when assessed using AOO, the species still met the criteria for an Endangered listing.
 Fortunately, the Long-toed Tree Frog had the benefit of detailed surveys conducted by outstanding researchers, and it was defensible to use AOO in its assessment.
 But this case highlighted a troubling question for the Anura Africa team: What happens when a species is both range-restricted and a habitat specialist, living in fragmented landscapes increasingly altered by agriculture and forestry?

 The challenge with EOO-based assessments is that they can create the illusion of security, especially for species that persist only in isolated, fragmented pockets of habitat.
-While the mapped extent of occurrence may appear broad, the reality for a habitat specialist is very different.
+While the mapped extent of occurrence may appear broad, the reality for any habitat specialist is very different.
 A species might only survive in select microhabitats within this range, meaning its actual viability is far more precarious than the EOO suggests.
 This discrepancy between EOO and AOO raises serious concerns about the accuracy of Red List classifications for such species.